yvancochet/Web-PW3/README.md

 docker compose up --build
 ```
 ### App developpement
-All of the instructions above were tester on a Windows Subsystem for linux and are aimed to be used on a linux system. <br/>
+All of the instructions above were tested on a Windows Subsystem for linux and are aimed to be used on a linux system. <br/>
 Since no dev container was used for this project, you must have the following installed on your machine, otherwise, you can create devcontainers yourself : <br/>
 - NPM & NPX
 - Node